In the simplest terms, fish oil for cats involves giving your cat a supplement of oil from fish.

-Fish oil supplements for cats can provide needed nutrition and vitamins that older cats may be deficient in.
+Fish oil for cats is a supplement that you can feed to your kitty.
+And it actually has scientifically confirmed health benefits!
+These include delaying dementia, helping with kidney or skin conditions, and giving a dose of vitamins, minerals and fatty acids.
+Fish oil can provide needed nutrition that older cats may be deficient in.
 It can also be beneficial for some skin ailments and other health issues that an unwell or elderly cat may face.
+Today I’ll share tips for how to feed it, what form to give it in, and deciding whether it’s the right choice for your cute kitten’s future health.

 The Benefits Of Fish Oil For Cats